tiepdotme/redant-home/_posts/2019-06-05-ruby-on-rails-for-your-next-web-development-project.md

 redirect_from: []

 ---
-#

-**_The no nonsense guide for entrepreneurs, startups, product owners or anyone that is a bit baffled about tech stack options._**

 After reading this guide, you’ll have a better understanding of

 * What Ruby on Rails actually is